nhsconnect/gpconnect/pages/development/development_fhir_resource_guidance.md

 ### Resources not to be disclosed to a patient

-Some items within a patient's record might not be suitable for a patient to view, either until they have been appraised by their healthcare professional or ever.
-Examples might include items such as test results that have not yet been discussed with the patient by their healthcare professional.
+There are occasions when information within a patient's record is not suitable or desirable to be disclosed to them.
+This might be for a temporary period of time such as test results that either should or must be disclosed by their primary healthcare professional before they can be discussed with the patient, or it might be information that could cause the patient psychological harm and the healthcare professional has deemed a risk to patient's emotional well-being should it be discussed with them.

+Alongside information not suitable for patient disclosure there is another category of information, classified as sensitive and confidential.
+This is information that the primary healthcare professional has deemed to not be suitable for disclosure to other healthcare professionals.
+Currently this information is only returned in a call made to the [migrate a patient's record](accessrecord_structured_development_migrate_patient_record) API when the parameter `includeSensitiveInformation` is set to `true`.
+The inclusion of security labels does not change this behaviour i.e. if information was not going to be output previously due to sensitivity or confidentiality reasons, this should still be the case.
+And for information that was previously output this should continue to be output just now it should be output according to the guidance below.

-In this scenario the resource containing the information **MUST** be marked as not to be disclosed to the patient.
-This is done through [security labels](http://hl7.org/fhir/stu3/resource.html#security-labels) within the [Resource Metadata](http://hl7.org/fhir/stu3/resource.html#Meta).
-Specifically, the [NOPAT](http://hl7.org/fhir/stu3/v3/ActCode/cs.html#v3-ActCode-NOPAT) code of the [ActCode Code System](https://hl7.org/fhir/stu3/v3/ActCode/cs.html).
+Any resource, with the exception of [List](accessrecord_structured_development_migrate_patient_record) and [Bundle](accessrecord_structured_development_bundle) containing information that is not to be disclosed to the patient **MUST** be marked with the `NOPAT` [security label](http://hl7.org/fhir/stu3/resource.html#security-labels) within the [Resource Metadata](http://hl7.org/fhir/stu3/resource.html#Meta).
+[NOPAT](http://hl7.org/fhir/stu3/v3/ActCode/cs.html#v3-ActCode-NOPAT) is a code within the [ActCode Code System](https://hl7.org/fhir/stu3/v3/ActCode/cs.html) and signifies the information should not be disclosed to the patient, family or caregivers.

 The label should be applied to the [Meta.security](http://hl7.org/fhir/stu3/resource-definitions.html#Meta.security) element as follows: